arvigeus/AZ-204/Learning Path/API Management.md

 </choose>
 ```

 The control flow policy must contain at least one `<when/>` element.
 The `<otherwise/>` element is optional.
 Conditions in `<when/>` elements are evaluated in order of their appearance within the policy.
-Policy statement(s) enclosed within the first `<when/>` element with condition attribute equals true will be applied.
-Policies enclosed within the `<otherwise/>` element, if present, will be applied if all of the `<when/>` element condition attributes are false.
+Policy statements enclosed within the first `<when/>` element are applied when the condition attribute is true.
+Policies enclosed within the `<otherwise/>` element, if present, are applied if all of the `<when/>` element condition attributes are false.

 #### Forward request

 The `forward-request` policy forwards the incoming request to the backend service specified in the request context.
 The backend service URL is specified in the API settings and can be changed using the set backend service policy.

-Removing this policy results in the request not being forwarded to the backend service and the policies in the outbound section are evaluated immediately upon the successful completion of the policies in the inbound section.
+Removing this policy results in the request not being forwarded to the backend service.
+The policies in the outbound section are evaluated immediately upon the successful completion of the policies in the inbound section.

 ```xml
 <forward-request timeout="time in seconds" follow-redirects="true | false"/>